return42/sphkerneldoc/linux_src_doc/drivers/usb/dwc2/core_h.rst

     bits defined by GAHBCFG_CTRL_MASK are controlled
     by the driver and are ignored in this configuration value.

+ref_clk_per
+    Indicates in terms of pico seconds the period of ref_clk.
+    62500 - 16MHz
+    58823 - 17MHz
+    52083 - 19.2MHz
+    50000 - 20MHz
+    41666 - 24MHz
+    33333 - 30MHz (default)
+    25000 - 40MHz

+sof_cnt_wkup_alert
+    Indicates in term of number of SOF's after which the controller should generate an interrupt if the device had been in L1 state until that period.
+    This is used by SW to initiate Remote WakeUp in the controller so as to sync to the uF number from the host.

 host_dma
     Specifies whether to use slave or DMA mode for accessing